emanuilov/web-project-template/README.md

   * Browserify + babelify
   * Sourcemaps
   * Minification
+* SCSS
+   * Linting - stylelint
+   * Compiling - node-sass
+* HTML linting
+* Image compression
 * Debuging
   * Live reload
     *  On change of PHP/HTML/JS the page will be reloaded
     *  On change of SCSS and Images the content on the page will be replaced without reload of the whole page

   * Breakpoints through VS Code(for PHP)/Chrome(for ES6)
-* Image compression
-* SCSS compiling
+* Pre-commit hook - adds the staged files in the place of the current ones
+   * Linting - lints all staged files
+   * Testing - runs all tests(staged or not)

 # Prerequisites